Seithx/Seithx/README.md

 I specialize in building production-ready systems that solve complex workflows.
-My work ranges from **manufacturing video analysis** to **Semantic Search engines** for legacy email archives.
+My work ranges from **manufacturing video analysis** to **Semantic Search engines** for legacy email archives (that's just because I like rag so much and it's usefullness in making sense in big data).
 I focus on clean architecture, type safety, and automated deployment pipelines.

 ---